 “Article II: On both sides, all should be forever forgotten and forgiven….
 Instead, the fact that each and every one, from one side and the other, both before and during the war, committed insults, violent acts, hostilities, damages, and injuries, without regard of persons or outcomes, should be completely put aside, so that everything, whatever one could demand from another under his name, will be forgotten to eternity.”

-The terms of this peace continued to be worked out over the next several years, but this treaty served as the initial basis—the shift in thinking—which laid the basis for the agreement to be successful.
+The terms of this peace continued to be worked out over the next several years, but the treaty served as the initial basis—the shift in thinking—which laid the basis for the agreement to be successful.
 By securing the idea that peace requires the “benefit of the other,” the previous dynamic of vengeance was transformed.

 A similar principle could be brought into existence today.
 A new security and development architecture, which takes into account the interests of all nations and onerous failures of today’s neoliberal system, must now be created to pave the way for a future for the human species.